sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ## 2.1 Basic Approach
 Monitoring the running status of critical processes and resource usage of docker containers are heavily depended on the monit system tool.
-Since monit already provided the mechanism to check whether a process is running or not, it will be easy to integrate this into monitoring the critical processes in SONiC.
-However, monit only presented the method to monitor the resource usage per process level not container level.
-As such, monitoring the resource usage of docker container will be a challenging problem.
+Since monit already provided the mechanism to check whether a process is running or not, it will be straightforward to integrate this into monitoring the critical processes in SONiC.
+However, monit only gives the method to monitor the resource usage per process level not container level.
+As such, monitoring the resource usage of a docker container will be an interesting and challenging problem.
+In our design, we adopted the way that monit will check the exit code of a script which reads the resource usage of docker containers, compares it with threshold and then return different value.

 ## 2.1 CLI (and usage example)
 The CLI tool will provide the following functionality: